wurthless-elektroniks/tv-desecrator/readme.md

 * SCART port can function exactly like a normal input; totally switchless operation
 * RGB injection that doesn't interfere with OSD and other input modes
 * Safe and reliable SCART RGB blanking detection: no need to worry about 10 volt signals wrecking shit
+* Much easier installation than passive diode mux mods: abacus not required
 * THS7374 video amp so the final injected signal comes in loud and clear
 * Diagnostic blinkenlights to tell you where you fucked up
 * Modular design so you can easily pull the TV case apart when things inevitably explode
-* Modular design also means you can use BNC like a civilized person
+* Modular design also means you can use BNC or JP-21 like a civilized person

 # **BEFORE YOU INSTALL THIS, ASK YOURSELF: "DO I REALLY NEED RGB?"**